Alain-RAMBELOSON/TP_POE_Backend/README.md

 - Create comprehensive pre-production documentation ( Entity Relationship Diagram, use cases, browser and mobile wireframes )
 - Maintainable, extensible and intelligible folder and file architecture
 - Use the minimum number of external packages possible
+- Don't violate the previous principles

 # Description

-Backend server built with Express and MongoDB designed to work with the frontend application `TP_POE_Frontend` available at https://github.com/Alain-RAMBELOSON/TP_POE_Frontend
+Backend server built with Express and MongoDB designed to work with the frontend application `TP_POE_Frontend` from https://github.com/Alain-RAMBELOSON/TP_POE_Frontend

 # Usage

-### Run the server
+### Run the backend server

 - Download or clone this repository
 - Open a terminal at the root of this repository